davidsneighbour/tagger/README.md

-# Tagger: blog hashtag generator
+# Tagger -- a quick blog front matter tag generator

-This folder contains a deterministic tagger for Markdown posts.
-It generates frontmatter `hashtags` from post content and appends them without deleting anything.
+This is a deterministic tagger for Markdown posts, generating and extending front matter `tags` from post content.

+## Requirements

+- Node v24+
+- any static website generating system that is based on Markdown files with front matter in YAML (currently only YAML is supported).

 ## Behaviour